Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 Schema types Google supports for rich results

 Google surfaces rich results only for supported schema types, and eligibility depends on meeting required properties and matching visible content.
-Support evolves, so prioritize the types that align with your pages and validate them before publishing.
-Here are the most impactful options for structured data for SEO that small and midsize sites commonly use:
+Support evolves, Google has restricted some types over time (see FAQPage note below), so prioritize the types that align with your pages and validate them before publishing.
+Here are the most impactful options for structured data for SEO:

 • Product: Price, availability, ratings.